 - Care for their rented premises.

-Property owners or landlords in Texas have the following rights according to Texas landlord-tenant laws:
+Property owners or landlords have the following rights according to Texas law:

 - Require that your tenant pays a security deposit before moving in.